 PTFE (Glide-Type) vs. Nylon

-PTFE-based flosses (like Oral-B Glide) offer the smoothest possible glide and virtually never shred.
-According to Cleveland Clinic, smooth gliding flosses improve daily compliance as they reduce friction and discomfort during use.
+PTFE-based flosses (like Oral-B Glide) offer the smoothest possible glide and virtually never shred, which can improve daily compliance for people with tight contacts.
 Nylon flosses are more traditional, widely available, and avoid PTFE-related chemical concerns.
 If ease of use is your priority, PTFE wins.
 If ingredient transparency matters more, nylon with natural wax is the way to go.

 Expanding vs. Standard